Lightweight process supervisor with dependency management, simpler than systemd.

 HERO_PROC_CONFIG_DIR ~/hero/cfg/hero_proc Service config directory

-HERO_PROC_SOCKET $HERO_SOCKET_DIR/hero_proc/rpc.sock Unix socket path
+HERO_PROC_SOCKET $PATH_SOCKET/hero_proc/rpc.sock Unix socket path

 Shutdown Ordering